Recap: Where We Left Off

 The chunk may not show up.

-Because the whole chunk is compressed into a single vector.
-Roadmap, retention, infrastructure, launch planning, and vendor discussions become the main signal.
+It fails because the entire chunk is compressed into a single vector.
+Roadmap, retention, infrastructure, launch planning, and vendor discussions become the dominant signal.
 “Project Falcon” becomes a tiny part of the average meaning.

 Why Exact-Match Failures Happen